-This section presents several methods to improve the efficiency of convolutional operations with large tensors that have been successfully exploited in the context of object recognition but not applied to local descriptors yet.
+This section presents several methods to improve the efficiency of the convolutional layers that have been successfully utilised in the context of object recognition, but not yet applied to local descriptors.